 I never thought I’d be listing a nautical-themed bar as one of my all-time favorites, yet here we are.
 Octopus Bar is by far the best watering hole in Seattle’s Wallingford neighborhood, and one I’ve been a patron of since I first moved to the city.

 While sailor-themed decor in theory is tacky, at Octopus Bar it is effortlessly cool.
 Salvaged wood covers the ceiling, with diffused lighting hanging from old shipping ropes.
-A vending machine which dispenses oddities (from sticky notes to silly putty) and a decent-quality photo booth are to the side of the bar, and a back patio offers a wide-variety of seating options, cozy in the winter or summer months.
-The bar is also sandwiched between two, now abandoned, single-screen movie theaters, adding to its odd and slightly ridiculous character.
+The vending machine which dispenses oddities (from sticky notes to silly putty) survived the move, and I’ve heard rumors of a dance floor for when Washington state reopens bars to full capacity.

 I always recommend Octopus Bar before a concert at The Neptune or Nectar Lounge.
 With its proximity to the U District, Fremont and Ballard, it’s ideal for any night out in North Seattle.